 Everyone appreciates feedback, but only if it is complimentary.
 Some of the negative feedback we receive is actually helpful to our company’s growth, and that feedback is referred to as “constructive.”
 Therefore, it is a most valuable gift.

 When we do things that don’t go as intended, we need to be aware of it.
 When the effect we have differs from what we intended.
 As a result, the best and frequently the only way to detect this gap is to get more constructive feedback.
-Many new founders ignore constructive feedback because if it comes from someone who they don’t respect.
+Many new founders ignore constructive feedback because if it comes from someone they don’t respect.

-4. Moving too fast without a plan
+4. Moving too fast without a plan: Type of mistake first-time founders make

 When it comes to starting a business, the most common error first-time entrepreneurs make is underestimating the amount of time and effort it would take to get it off the ground.
 We can concentrate on developing a strong product and expanding the company in the limited period we have available to us.